EU’s thirst for natural gas risks swapping one dependency for another

 Europe is the largest gas consumer in the world.
 Until February 2022, Russian gas accounted for about one-third of Europe's demand for natural gas.
 By late 2022 — in the wake of Russia’s full-scale invasion of Ukraine — Moscow was throttling pipeline flows in response to EU measures against its more profitable oil exports.
 Then, in September that year, an unknown actor sabotaged the Nord Stream undersea pipeline.

-The EU also began to build large numbers of LNG terminals, seeking to reduce its reliance on pipeline imports from Russia.
-While the bloc still imports a significant amount of LNG from Russia, the EU’s total Russian gas imports have fallen to about one-quarter of 2021 levels.
+The bloc began to build large numbers of LNG terminals, seeking to reduce its reliance on pipeline imports from Russia.
+While the EU still imports a significant amount of LNG from Russia, its total Russian gas imports have fallen to about one-quarter of 2021 levels.

 American 'freedom gas'